TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/metrics-export-or-query-rest-api.md

 **Metric does not exist** (the Bad Request response code is returned)

-When querying for metrics for a resource, it is important to note there are two name properties (“MetricName” and “MetricDisplayName”) for each metric.
-The REST API query  should be using the “MetricName” (and NOT the MetricDisplayName) property.
+When querying for metrics for a resource, it is important to note there are two name properties ("MetricName" and "MetricDisplayName") for each metric.
+The REST API query  should be using the "MetricName" (and NOT the MetricDisplayName) property.
 1. Navigate to the [list of supported metrics](https://docs.microsoft.com/azure/azure-monitor/platform/metrics-supported) and ensure you are querying using the correct metric name.
 1. Alternatively, query for all metric definitions for a metric first, by using the [metric definitions api](https://docs.microsoft.com/rest/api/monitor/metricdefinitions/list)
 1. If you are querying for a custom metric, ensure you have specified both, the correct metric namespace, and metric name in your query parameters.
 Review the [metric REST API](https://docs.microsoft.com/rest/api/monitor/metrics/list) to verify that you are setting these properties correctly.